StemVibrations/STEM/docs/tutorials.rst

     # add the random field to the model
     model.add_field(part_name="soil_layer_1", field_parameters=field_parameters_json)

 Add a line load at the boundary.
-The mesh around the point load is [TODO: FIX ELEMENT SIZE AT LINE LOAD]:
+The mesh around the point load is [TODO: FIX ELEMENT SIZE AT LINE LOAD: set_element IS NOT ACCOUNTED FOR IN THE CODE]:

 .. code-block:: python